$58m cash injection welcomed by Rotorua forestry sector

 Forestry Minister Shane Jones made the pre-Budget announcement yesterday and said the extra funding would create about 80 jobs at a new Rotorua premises.

-A new Forestry New Zealand premise will be built in Rotorua, a town Jones coined "the heart of the forestry sector".
+A new Forestry New Zealand premises will be built in Rotorua, a town Jones coined "the heart of the forestry sector".

-The premise will create 80 jobs nationwide with a substantial amount here in Rotorua.
+The premises will create 80 jobs nationwide with a substantial amount here in Rotorua.

 Jones said the premises would create a host of well-paying jobs for men and women, and assured the building "would be made completely of wood".